 To be fair, you probably noticed this as you entered through the seemingly random stone arch that invites you onto the museum grounds, or the large goldfish pond you passed on the way to the main entrance of the museum building.

-And you must admit: There is something slightly surreal about resurrecting a centuries-old art and fashion form and presenting it in a way that draws awe and admiration from thousands of modern visitors per year.
+And you have to admit: There is something slightly surreal about resurrecting a centuries-old art and fashion form and presenting it in a way that draws awe and admiration from thousands of modern visitors per year.

 How to Reach Japan's Kimono Museum